 Your first paycheck will be October 1.
 First-time TAs can get an advance on part of this amount, check with the Payroll Manager for more information.
-Note, however, that tis advance is only avaialbe to people starting their very first appointment at the UW.
+Note, however, that this advance is only available to people starting their very first appointment at the UW.

-The contract with the University gives TAs sick leave of six days per semester, which accumulates ut is not more than 12 days per year.
+The contract with the University gives TAs sick leave of six days per semester, not more than 12 days per year.
 If you need to miss teaching your section(s) because of illness or injury (yours or someone in your immediate family), you can choose to use this sick leave.
-Ordinarily, especially for short illnesses, instead of taking sick leave people will simply find an unpaid substitute which is acceptable to the Course Supervisor (i.e. lecturer) and the TA Coordinator, Prof. Gong, or fulfill duties at a different time or by other means which are acceptable to the teaching supervisor.
+Ordinarily, especially for short illnesses, instead of taking sick leave people will simply find an unpaid substitute, which is acceptable to the Course Supervisor (i.e. lecturer) and the TA Coordinator, Prof. Waleffe, or fulfill duties at a different time or by other means, which are acceptable to the teaching supervisor.

 However, you should be aware that the option of taking sick leave exists.
-If you need to take sick leave which cannot be arranged in advance, call the Department's Receptionist (608-263-3054) AND contact the TA Coordinator, Prof. Gong (608-262-3545) as soon as possible.
+If you need to take sick leave, which cannot be arranged in advance, call the Department's Receptionist (608-263-3054) AND contact the TA Coordinator, Prof. Waleffe (608-262-3545) as soon as possible.
 Taking sick leave does not require you to find a substitute.
-However, you should notifiy the TA Supervisor as soon as possible and provide assistance to identify a substitute.
+However, you should notify the TA Supervisor as soon as possible and provide assistance to identify a substitute.
 Canceling class is not an option.